 Separation and Annulment Law

-Divorce is the most common path that couples use when the marriage isn't working.
-However, you may have a few options before divorce, such as separation or annulment.
-This article provides information about separation and annulment law.
+Divorce is couples' most common path when a marriage isn't working.
+There are options other than divorce, such as separation or a civil annulment.

 Is Annulment Law Different than Divorce?

-Reasons to Opt for an Annulment over a Divorce
+Reasons to Opt for an Annulment Over a Divorce

 Different Types of Separation